AJAYAGNIHOTRI1234/PDF-BASED-CHATBOT/README.md

 Contributions are welcome! 🎉

-1. Fork the repo
+1. Fork the repository
-2. Create a new branch
+2. Create a feature branch
-3. Make your changes
+3. Commit your changes
-4. Submit a Pull Request
+4. Open a Pull Request

 ---